 How Can I Get One?

 The Good Neighbor Guide is available to those who participate in a Good Neighbor presentation or tabling event by MWMO staff.
-The presentations and tabling are offered free-of-charge to neighborhood and civic groups, environmental organizations, schools, faith-based groups and inside the Mississippi Watershed who wish to educate their members on how to protect water quality and habitat in their communities.
+The presentations and tabling are offered free-of-charge to neighborhood and civic groups, environmental organizations, schools, faith-based groups and other groups inside the Mississippi Watershed who wish to educate their members on how to protect water quality and habitat in their communities.
 Contact Tammy Schmitz to schedule a Good Neighbor presentation.

 Our goal is for each participant to walk away from the Good Neighbor Guide presentation or tabling experience knowing:

 - How water that falls on our properties and in our neighborhoods ends up in the Mississippi River.

 - Examples of pollutants that end up in the river and describe how they get there.

 - Examples of things residents can do to improve and protect water quality.

 Please contact the following staff member if your organization would like to host a community cleanup event: